sourcegraph/about/blogposts/production-stability-at-lyft-during-their-monolith-to-microservices-decomposition.md

   <img src="/case-studies/lyft-sourcegraph-case-study-og-embed.jpg" />
 </p> -->

 Lyft's mission is to improve people's lives with the world's best transportation.
-With over 30 million riders in 2018, Lyft's business is growing, as is the number of engineers, repositories, and microservices.
+With over 30 million riders in 2018, Lyft's business is growing, as are the numbers of engineers, repositories, and microservices.

 Learn how Sourcegraph's [multi-repository code search](/product/code-search-navigation) helped Lyft ensure (largely) issue-free production deploys during their monolith to microservices decomposition.